SujalGarg2143/Hangman_G24B_Peak_Performers/README.md

 Successfully guessing the correct word within the 10 attempts will lead to victory, accompanied by a congratulatory message.
 Failure to guess the word within the allotted attempts will result in defeat, and the Hangman character will meet his unfortunate demise.

-Team Members:
+Team Members =
-Project Manager: Ritesh
+Project Manager: Ritesh ,
-Developer: Sujal Garg
+Developer: Sujal Garg ,
 Tester: Rohit